eftomi/SheetDefinedFunctionsInExcel/docs/Usage.md

 `=ModuleInput("Projectile", "Initial speed", 130)`

-ModuleOutput() function declares the module output by its name (e.g. "Distance") and the value that should be considered as the result (formula or cell reference, e.g. B7).
-We also have to declare the SDF that this output belongs to ("Projectile"):
+ModuleOutput() function declares the value that should be considered as the result (formula or cell reference, e.g. B7) and the output name (e.g. "Distance"), because a model can expose two or more outputs.
+We also have to declare the SDF that the output belongs to ("Projectile"):

-`=ModuleOutput("Projectile", "Distance", B7)`
+`=ModuleOutput("Projectile", B7, "Distance")`

-SDF names in ModuleInput() and ModuleOutput() functions serve two purposes: (1) they uniquely define a SDF, and (2) they tie named inputs and outputs to this SDF.
+SDF names (like "Projectile") in ModuleInput() and ModuleOutput() functions serve two purposes: (1) they uniquely define a SDF, and (2) they tie named inputs and outputs to this SDF.

-For each SDF, we can use one or more inputs (i.e. ModuleInput() functions) and one or more outputs (i.e. ModuleOutput() functions).
+For each SDF, we can declare zero, one or more inputs (with ModuleInput() functions) and one or more outputs (with ModuleOutput() functions).
 Our SDF "Projectile" will thus have four inputs and two outputs.

 ### More about SDF inputs

 Our "projectile" model takes four arguments - initial speed, angle and altitude, and the time after lounch for which we are estimating the position of the projectile.
 We declare each of the four inputs with function ModuleInput() which looks like:

-`=ModuleInput(module_name, module_range, input_name, input_initial_value)`
+`=ModuleInput(module_name, [input_name], [input_initial_value], [enforce_my_input_values])`

 - `module_name` is the name for our SDF.
 Since we can have many distinct SDFs, it is essential that we distinguish them by unique names.
-- `module_range` is the range of cells where the SDF body (structure) and formulas are defined.
 - `input_name` is the name of the input argument.
+If SDF has only one input, this parameter can be ommited, because there is no need to set the name of the input.
 - `input_initial_value` is the initial value for this input argument.
 This value will be used by our SDF while we are developing its inner structure and formulas.
 When the SDF will be used from "outside", this value will be overriden by actual input values.
+If ommited, the value of 0 will be used.
+- `enforce_my_input_values` if TRUE, the `input_initial_value` will always be used for calculations, which comes handy for debugging purposes (FALSE if ommited).

+It may happen that the SDF does not need any inputs - in this case, there is no need to use ModuleInput() function.

 In our case, we can rewrite four input parameters in cells B2 to B5 to:

 ```
-=ModuleInput("Projectile", A2:C8, "Initial speed", 130)
+=ModuleInput("Projectile", "Initial speed", 130)
-=ModuleInput("Projectile", A2:C8, "Initial angle", 25)
+=ModuleInput("Projectile", "Initial angle", 25)
-=ModuleInput("Projectile", A2:C8, "Initial altitude", 0)
+=ModuleInput("Projectile", "Initial altitude", 0)
-=ModuleInput("Projectile", A2:C8, "Time", 0.5)
+=ModuleInput("Projectile", "Time", 0.5)
 ```

-Our SDF will thus be called "Projectile", its structure and formulas are defined in range A2:C8.
+Our SDF will thus be called "Projectile".
 The names of the inputs are descriptive, and we'll refer to them when we will use the SDF.
 When entering the ModuleInput() functions into cells B2 to B5, the initial values 130, 25, 0 and 0.5 will be displayed in these cells; we can conveniently use them while constructing and updating the "body" of our SDF:

 ![Projectile model](/images/projectile2.png)

-As it can be seen from the picture above, we used absolute references for SDF range $A$2:$C$8 to simplify copying the formula from cell B2 to cells B3..B5.
-Since we have SDF argument names (initial speed, initial angle ...) already nicely written in cells A2..A5, we used references to these cells as the third argument to ModuleInput() functions.
+As it can be seen from the picture above, we have SDF argument names (initial speed, initial angle ...) already nicely written in cells A2..A5, so we used references to these cells as the second argument to ModuleInput() functions.

 In this way, we defined SDF "Projectile" with four input "slots" - in other words, cells B2 to B5 will take input parameters when the SDF will be used.
 This is important since the body of our SDF (formulas which calculate distance in altitude) should use (reference) these input values.